augustjune/canoe/README.md

 as it is demonstrated [here](https://github.com/augustjune/canoe/blob/master/examples/src/main/scala/samples/NoScenario.scala).

 ### Using webhooks
-**canoe** also provides a support for obtaining messages from Telegram by setting a webhook.
+**canoe** also provides support for obtaining messages from Telegram by setting a webhook.
 The same app described above would look this way using webhook version.
 Full example may be found [here](https://github.com/augustjune/canoe/blob/master/examples/src/main/scala/samples/WebhookGreetings.scala).
 ```scala